Burak-Ibrahim-Unal/KocUniversityReactNetCoreTest/Readme.md

 	 (4,3);
 ```

 #Notes: When you run software,you will not see any data.When you logged in, request will be sent.
 Only admin user can see admin menu and all users can see data.
+And dont forget to run Docker Desktop
 ```
 #Admin Login
 {